 Those examples – and so many others – are possible because we aren’t shackled by fear.
 Sure, there is some risk with this lifestyle, but it’s a highly calculated risk.

 We planned for this, and we’ve been at it since 2015.
-Our example is proof positive it’s entirely possible to travel the world in retirement.
+Our example is proof positive it’s entirely possible to budget slow travel the world in early retirement.

 The choices are yours.